KFL2060 – Gender Equality in the Nordic Countries

 - Autumn 2011

-The course gives an introduction to the Nordic context and an overview of how the concept and implementation of gender equality has developed and is currently practiced in the Nordic countries.
-The main focus is on the period after the 1970s, and themes that are taught relate gender equality to:
+The course gives an introduction to gender equality in the Nordic context.
+It provides an overview of how the concept of gender equality has developed how it is implemented.
+The main focus is on the period after the 1970s.
+Central themes in the course include:

 - Work-life balance